About This Banana Bread with Sour Cream

-Ultimately, I decided to include this recipe for banana bread with sour cream in my cookbook.
+Ultimately, I decided to include this recipe for banana bread recipe with sour cream in my cookbook.
 In my opinion, it holds its own against many of the banana bread recipes I tried.
 Why?
 I made sure to use more bananas, brown sugar, and (my not-so-secret weapon) sour cream than most other banana bread recipes.
-The result is a super moist and flavorful banana bread loaf.
+The result is a super moist banana bread.

 What Does Sour Cream Do To Banana Bread?